floek/wemportal/README.md

 ## Reporting bugs or incorrect results

-If you find a bug in puppet-lint or its results, please create an issue in the [repo issues tracker](https://github.com/floek/wemportal/issues/).
+If you find a bug, please create an issue in the
+[repo issues tracker](https://github.com/floek/wemportal/issues/).

 ## Please contribute